Health & Counseling Services

 - Initial sessions will still be 30-45 minutes, regular sessions will be 45-50 minutes.

-- If you would like to schedule a session we will send you links to paperwork to complete prior to your session and you will get an online meeting request for your appointment time.
+- If you would like to schedule a session we will send you links to paperwork to complete prior to your session or when you arrive early for your session.

 - In some rare situations, we may determine that tele-counseling is not an appropriate option.
 Should this be the case, we will work to refer you to services in your community.